tbela99/carousel/README.md

 Method: remove
 ------------

-remove element at given index from the carousel. you cannot remove an element while an animation is running. you cannot remove the current element
+remove element at given index from the carousel.

 ### Arguments: